HeimmerTime/Project-3_Pieces_of_Alderaan/README.md

 ## Conclusion

 We started to write randomization code into our smart contract and python scripts to genrerate new and unique planetoids.
-But the time contraint of this project prvented us from finishing that portion.
+But the time contraint of this project prevented us from finishing that portion.
 That portion of the project would require using Chainlink for the randomization.